 The History Buff

-Join Nicole Alexander (The Cedar Tree), Kim Kelly (Walking) in conversation with author and journalist Michael Burge about breathing life into historical fiction
+Join Nicole Alexander (The Cedar Tree) and Callum Clayton-Dixon (Surviving New England) in conversation with author and journalist Michael Burge about breathing life into historical fiction and non-fiction

 3.00pm Afternoon Tea